 No matter what part of the business you are, your leadership plays not just an important role but the most important role within your company.
 They build the plans and strategy so that the team members can execute them.
-They create the vision that leads to failures and success.
+They create a vision that leads to failures and success.
 And that is why as part of my 2016 trends, I have chosen to share my 5 most powerful leadership trends.
 The human resource function is no longer a siloed entity.
-It’s impacts touches every part of the organization.
+Its impacts touches every part of the organization.
 Talent is at the center and heart of it all which means that HR has the opportunity to elevate an organization.

 In HR we have to quit waiting for organizational leaders to wake up and give us the respect that we feel we deserve.
 We need to crash the boardroom and insert ourselves into the conversation because without it, our leadership isn’t seeing the full picture.
 They need our point of view.
 And they probably don’t want our point of view mostly because they don’t really have an understanding of what we in HR do at all.
 I’d like to blame that failure on our organizational leaders but we are equally to blame which is why now’s the time to think about the 5 most powerful leadership trends for 2016.

 #1 – Talent Retention, Planning and Training